-The existing building was assumed to have a total approximate height of 14 feet.
-The square footage listed in Section 3.1.1, above, equals their length times width.
-Using these dimensions, structural debris for the portion of the 4620 Pacific Highway building is estimated as follows:
+The existing building was assumed to have a total approximate height of 40 feet.
+The square footage listed in Section 3.1.1, above, equals their length times width for both stories.
+To fit into the FEMA formula, the buildings were divided in two to get the length times with of a single story, which was then multiplied by the total height of the building.
+Using these dimensions, structural debris for the 11011 Torreyana Road building is estimated as follows: